 Week 3: Creating Your Website

-Now that you’ve got a much better idea of where your business is going, we can start pulling your website together.
-We’ll focus on the technical aspects of building your site this week, and we’ll examine how to craft a solid home page and tagline.
+Now that you’ve got a much better idea of what your business is going to look like, we can start pulling your website together.
+We’ll focus on the technical aspects of building your site this week, as well as how to tie the design in with your branding.

 Week 4: Setting Your Rates